brianosoro/PinFailed/README.md

-# 2. What is PinFailed
+# 2. What is Pin Failed
 Get all failed PIN unlock attempts on your Android Device.

 ## Prerequisites (Not required as such)